os-climate/sostrades-dev-tools/docs/source/user_manual.md

 In case the study is in edition mode, there is a **switch to read only mode** button just below the name of the study in the study panel: <br>
 ![](images/platform_study/study_panel/edition.png)

-The stand alone mode is a study that have been imported.
+The stand-alone mode is a study that have been imported.
 It is a freezed study that cannot be edited, it is independant, it doesn't need any pod to be loaded nor the source code to be available in the platform.
-The stand alone study cannot be changed, even its name is not editable, there can be several study stand alone with the same name, there is no restriction of it.
+The stand-alone study cannot be changed, even its name is not editable, there can be several study stand-alone with the same name, there is no restriction of it.

 #### Subsection 3.2.1 Treeview
 This is an example of treeview for a study: <br>